NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1PercentileProjection.md

 ---

-title: "Rivet::PercentileProjection"
+title: 'class Rivet::PercentileProjection'
-summary: "class for projections that reports the percentile for a given SingleValueProjection when initialized with a Histo1D of the distribution in the SingleValueProjection. "
+description: "class for projections that reports the percentile for a given SingleValueProjection when initialized with a Histo1D of the distribution in the SingleValueProjection. "

 ---